Omegadrien/WeebShop/README.md

 https://localhost:3000/api/user/register -> post with x-www-form-urlencoded data:
 "username" (needed), "password" (needed) and "email" (optional).

+https://localhost:3000/api/user/register/checkUsername -> get true or false, depending if the username is already used.
+For example, use the url: "https://localhost:3000/api/user/register/checkUsername?name=admin" to check if admin is already used.

 ### Login a user

 https://localhost:3000/api/user/login -> post with x-www-form-urlencoded data: